uwaa-ndcl/ACC_2020_Avant/README.md

 **covariances (Figure 4)**:

-Run the following sequence of commands twice: once with `mode = dim` and once with `mode = bright` uncommented at the top of each (each sequence generates 1,000 images, and takes about 30 min on my computer):
+Run the following sequence of commands twice: once with `mode = dim` and once with `mode = bright` uncommented at the top of each python file (each sequence generates 1,000 images, and takes about 30 min on my computer):
 * `python net_filter/sim/cov_gen.py`
 * `python net_filter/sim/cov_calc.py`